Key Takeaways:

 It’s also important to work with your healthcare team to avoid hypoglycemic events in the future.
 Your primary care provider or endocrinologist can determine your target blood sugar ranges.
 A dietitian can help adjust your meal plan to give you better blood sugar control.

 If you experience excessive hunger, it’s critical to check your blood sugar levels so that you know if you are dealing with hyperglycemia or hypoglycemia.
-This way, you can administer the proper treatment to either raise or lower your blood sugar safely.
+Thankfully, diabetes technology has advanced, and you can now use painless CGMs to receive accurate glucose data.

 Curbing Hunger with Diabetes

-Distinguish Real Hunger from Food Cravings
+1. Distinguish Real Hunger from Food Cravings.

-We can all experience cravings from time to time, diabetes or no. Food cravings tend to emerge suddenly, and can sometimes be curbed by something as simple as a temporary distraction.
+We can all experience cravings from time to time, diabetes or not.
+Food cravings tend to emerge suddenly, and can sometimes be curbed by something as simple as a temporary distraction.
 They are different from true hunger in that they are typically focused on a specific type of food.

 It may be that we see a sweet treat that reminds us of a positive experience or place.
-Or it may be a habit to indulge in a comfort food after a stressful event to calm the nerves.
+Or it may be a habit to indulge in comfort food after a stressful event to calm the nerves.
 For people with diabetes or those on restrictive diets, it may be that they aren’t allowing themselves enough of the foods they enjoy in their daily meal plan.

 Part of the way we are satisfied when we eat has to do with how the food looks and smells.
 Take time to really savor and enjoy your food; this goes for breakfast as well as all other meals and snacks.
 If you get stuck in a breakfast rut, try and shake things up so you don’t get bored with your meal.
 Try these diabetes-friendly breakfast ideas from the American Diabetes Association.